 The folding action of these ladders also means that when stowed they don’t take up much space.
 Typically the ladder sits directly on top of the loft hatch trapdoor when stowed.
 This saves valuable loft floor storage space.
 They also come in either timber or steel construction.

-These types of ladders may require a longer hatch than you currently have so it’s important to take note of their specifications before making your choice.
+One thing to note is that these types of ladders may require a longer hatch than you currently have so it’s important to take note of their specifications before making your choice.

 Sliding Loft Ladders